I had been an independent product development consultant for six years when I realized that I had made an important discovery.

 Then they began to reap the benefits of all the extensible knowledge they’d built and captured.

 Future teams could explore new ideas rather than solve the same problems over and over.
 They began to see increases in their capacity for R & D, after eliminating the project overload that is endemic in R & D organizations.
 The ones who stuck with it could explore new ideas, and leverage their knowledge in new ways.

 And they were able to do all of this without distracting from the core mission of delivering innovation.

-Conventional wisdom says that a change of this magnitude requires a lot of management if it's going to stick.
-I had been part of the "Lean Product Development" movement, where we believed that Lean required a "mindset shift" that would take years to achieve.
-Since management rarely has that kind of patience and product developers are focused on getting products out first, Lean tended to dwindle away after the initial effort, without a lot of time and resources to sustain it, and few saw any results for the effort they did put in.
+Conventional wisdom says that a change of this magnitude requires a lot of management if it’s going to stick.
+I had been part of the “Lean Product Development” movement, where we believed that Lean required a “mindset shift” that would take years to achieve.
+Management rarely has that kind of patience and product developers are focused on getting products out first; without a lot of time and resources to sustain it, Lean tended to dwindle away after the initial effort.
+Few saw any results for the effort they did put in.

 Yet we saw solid results in six months with Rapid Learning Cycles, and full adoption in under a year.

 In fact, a company that has fully adopted Rapid Learning Cycles has achieved the goals we had been trying to realize with Lean Product Development, years earlier than expected — whether we talked about Lean or not.
 Sometimes, Lean dropped away after it lost management support, but RLCs stayed.

 Once I introduced Rapid Learning Cycles into a company and they gave it an honest try, it grew on its own.